Stuart Ross

 Stuart Ross is a Canadian fiction writer, poet, editor, and creative-writing instructor.

 Ross was born in Toronto's north end in 1959 and grew up in the Borough of North York.
 He began writing at a very young age and was first published at age 16 by Books by Kids (now Annick Press).
 This book, The Thing in Exile, also contained work by teen writers Steven Feldman and Mark Laba.
 Ross attended Alternative Independent Study Program for high school.
 He went on to self-publish dozens of books and chapbooks through his Proper Tales Press imprint.
 As his books began to emerge from larger literary publishing houses, he has continued his Proper Tales Press project.

 Ross has been active in the Toronto literary scene since the mid-1970s.
 He is co-founder, with Nicholas Power, of the Toronto Small Press Book Fair, which has been operating since 1987 under various directorships.
 This fair, the first of its kind in Canada, inspired similar events in Vancouver, Ottawa, and Hamilton.
 Ross is a founding member of the Meet the Presses collective, which formed in 2006 to promote small-press publishing in the Toronto area.

 He was the 2002 "Writer in Residence" for the Writers' Circle of Durham Region, the 2003 "Poet in Residence" for the Ottawa International Writers Festival, and the 2005 Electronic Writer in Residence for the Toronto Public Library's RAMP website for teens.
-He was Queen's University's writer in residence in 2010 and the writer in residence at the University of Ottawa in 2021.
-Stuart was the Fiction and Poetry Editor for This Magazine from 2004 until 2012 and from 2007 to 2016, he was Editor for Mansfield Press, where he had his own imprint: "a stuart ross book."
+He was Queen's University at Kingston's writer in residence in 2010 and the writer in residence at the University of Ottawa in 2021.
+Stuart was the Fiction and Poetry Editor for This Magazine from 2004 until 2012, and from 2007 to 2016 he was Editor for Mansfield Press, where he had his own imprint: "a stuart ross book."
 In 2017, Ross launched a new imprint for surrealist poetry – A Feed Dog Book – through Anvil Press.

 His own magazines have included Mondo Hunkamooga: A Journal of Small Press Reviews (later subtitled A Journal of Small Press Stuff), Peter O'Toole (a magazine of one-line poems), Dwarf Puppets on Parade (a magazine of writing with restrictions), Who Torched Rancho Diablo? (poetry and fiction), Syd & Shirley, a magazine of Canadian and American poetry, and HARDSCRABBLE, a poetry magazine.